sighupio/fury-kubernetes-on-premises/docs/releases/unreleased.md

 ## New features 🌟

-- [[#107](https://github.com/sighupio/fury-kubernetes-on-premises/pull/107)] **Add AlmaLinux support**: this release adds support for the AlmaLinux distribution to the OnPremises provider.
 - [[#116](ttps://github.com/sighupio/fury-kubernetes-on-premises/pull/116)] **Add support for etcd cluster on dedicated nodes**: adding support for deploying etcd on dedicated nodes instead of control plane nodes to the OnPremises provider.

 ## Update Guide 🦮